chrispwolf/night-tripper-platen/content/chapters/Rules for Play/skirmishes.md

 4. Miscellaneous
 5. Ranged attacks, in order shown on the ranged attack chart

 Characters performing the same action do it simultaneously.
 Characters do not have to decide their action at the beginning of the round.
-The referee should call out each action type in order, and announce which NPC's will act.
+Call out each action type in order, and announce which NPC's will act.
 The players may then announce if they are performing the current action.

 ## Attacks & Wounds
 To attack an enemy in a skirmish, make a throw + relevant weapon skill.
 Use the hit location chart along with the lower die of an attack throw to determine hit location.

 Attacks can be Advantaged or Disadvantaged.
 If Advantaged, an attacker throws 3d6 and uses the two highest dice for the throw.
 If Disadvantaged, they throw 3d6 and use the two lowest.

 The target of an attack gains a Wound condition with a severity equal to the impact of the throw.
 Combined with the hit location, the target will get a condition like "Leg wound 1" or "Head wound 3."

-If the total severity of Wounds to a character's head or torso is 4 or more, the character is killed.
-If the total severity of wounds to legs or arms is 4 or more, a limb will need an autoprosthetic or vat-grown replacement.
-Determine left or right randomly.
+If the total combined severity of a character's wounds is 4 or more they go out of action and cannot act until the skirmish is over.
+If a single body location takes wounds totaling 4 or more severity, apply the following effects depending on location:
+* Head: instant death.
+* Torso: mortal wound.
+Death in 1d6 hours without stabilizing medical attention.
+* Legs or arms: A limb is destroyed.
+Randomly determine left or right.

-PC's can avoid a Wound by reducing their current luck by the impact of the attack.
-They may not reduce a Wound by paying a portion of the impact, nor may they reduce their current Luck to less than 0.
+PCs may avoid a Wound by reducing their current Luck by the full impact of the attack.
+They may not reduce their current Luck to less than 0.

 Armor ignores damage from one attack of the wearer's choosing, then must be replaced.